 Seed laws exist to protect seed consumers from sub-par or adulterated seeds that commercial seed sellers often distribute.
 However, community seed libraries are very different in scale and nature than commercial seed companies, especially since they aren’t actually selling the seeds (it’s all a donation-based, borrowing process, similar to checking out a book at the library).
 The law needs to change so as to appropriately protect our community seed libraries so that gardeners and farmers can continue to share and borrow local and geographically appropriate seeds.

 I believe that seed libraries are essential to create a sustainable, just, and self-reliant food system.
-If you believe that seed libraries should be exempt from these seed laws, please consider signing a petition to Save Seed Sharing, or take a Seed Saving Basics class at SFC with me on February 12th and add another layer of sustainability and resilience to your home garden.
+If you believe that seed libraries should be exempt from these seed laws, please consider signing a petition to Save Seed Sharing, or sign up for one of our class offerings and add another layer of sustainability and resilience to your home garden.

 All hail the mighty seed!